splorp/textexpander-icons/readme.txt

 -----------------------------------------------------------

 I’ve been a satisfied customer of SmileOnMyMac’s TextExpander for years.
-However, I’ve never really been happy with the selection of icons for the menu item.
-They always felt too large in the context of the menubar and — quite frankly — a bit fuzzy looking.
+However, due to my interface persnicketiness I’ve never really been happy with the selection of icons for the menu item.
+They always felt a bit too large in the context of the menubar and — quite frankly — a bit fuzzy looking.

 http://smilesoftware.com/textexpander/